ArcGIS Online New Hampshire State School Map Competition 2019

-To register your school for the competition complete the New Hampshire State School Map Competition 2019 form by Wednesday, April 3rd, 2019.
+1. To register your school for the competition complete the New Hampshire State School Map Competition 2019 form by Friday, April 5, 2019.
 Registration is not mandatory, however only registered schools will be receiving updates and notifications regarding the state contest.
 Pre-registration is also required in order to receive an early mentoring review from one of our judges.
-If a student would like an early mentoring review, their competition draft map must be submitted by Wednesday, April 17th, 2019.
+If a student would like an early mentoring review, their competition draft map must be submitted to email@example.com by Wednesday, April 17th, 2019.

-School entries need to be submitted by Wednesday, May 15, 2019 to Rebecca Lilja at firstname.lastname@example.org.
-To submit school entries to the state, teacher/s at each school will need to send their top 5 school entries to email@example.com using a form that will be provided.
+2. School entries need to be submitted by Wednesday, May 15, 2019.
+To submit school entries to the state, teacher/s at each school will enter the information for each of the top 5 student entries into the "SchoolToState" sheet and send it to firstname.lastname@example.org .

 National Rubric - The state competition will be using the same rubric and standards as the national competition with one exception.
 We have created a separate category regarding data used.
 While it is not required to use original data in the national competition, projects that do use original data tend to be better.
 Therefore, we have separated 5 pts in that category dedicated to original data.
 NH School Map Competition Rubric.

 Explore New Hampshire's state winners from the last two years.
 You can also view last year's national winners - 2018 national winners.

 Visit http://www.nhedgis.org to learn about free professional development offered regarding using GIS in your classroom.
 NHEdGIS also offers paid stipends for these workshops.